Nobuyoshi-Lab/help-tool-for-gallery-dl/README.md

 ## Usage

-1. Download the latest release of Gallery-DL GUI from the [releases](https://github.com/s07091012/help-tool-for-gallery-dl/releases) page and setup with the `.conf` file __OR__ run the batch file.
+1. Download the latest release of Gallery-DL GUI from the [releases](https://github.com/s07091012/help-tool-for-gallery-dl/releases) page and setup with the `gallery-dl.conf` file __OR__ run the batch file.
 2. Extract the contents of the zip file and run the `gallery-dl-gui/gallery-dl-gui.exe` file to start the GUI.
 3. Enter and edit URLs in the text window.
 4. Use the provided buttons to execute the main command, save URLs, clear URLs, and restore URLs.